ErikSharp/GitCheatSheet/README.md

         "postCode": "CB6 2SW"
     },

-You must now manually edit to make the code correct and then commit as normal.
+You must now manually edit to make the code correct.
+Staging the file will mark it as resolved and then commit as normal.

 ## Deleting a branch